IzK-ArcOS/v5/README.md

 | Wallpaper `img17`   | [@Blockyheadman](https://github.com/matteoscaringi)      | Fairfield Bay, US                         |
 | ArcOS Sounds        | [u/CalligrafiX](https://www.reddit.com/user/CalligrafiX) |                                           |

-I want to thank all of these authors for providing their photos and images for use as ArcOS wallpapers.
+I want to thank all of these authors for providing their photos, images and other assets for use in ArcOS.
 Any and all contributions are greatly appreciated.

 ## Getting Started